 Seven ways to increase your energy levels

-A large body of research suggests magnesium encourages blood sugar control and insulin sensitivity, which means it can help stave off type 2 diabetes.
+A large body of research suggests magnesium encourages blood sugar control and insulin sensitivity, which may help stave off type 2 diabetes.
 People who consume the most magnesium are 51 per cent less likely to develop the disease, according to a seven-year study published in the US journal Diabetes Care.

 8 foods that help regulate blood sugar